 💯 Don’t always pay big for grades, at least not for young kids

-It might seem natural to give a child a big boost for a good grade, and maybe even withhold cash for bad marks, but think twice before you ping that allowance top-up across.
+It might seem natural to give a child a big boost for a good grade, and maybe even withhold cash for bad marks, but think twice before you ping that pocket money across.
 There is lots of sound psychological research that suggests paying huge rewards in return for high grades doesn’t work too well.

 You see, some psychologists like to divide kids’ interest in learning into a couple of different types: intrinsic motivation, or a natural curiosity when it comes to, say, reading or science; and extrinsic motivation, or an interest in completing a task just to get a reward.